rokstrnisa/RokClock/README.markdown

 ### 6.3 Using the GUI analyser ###
 The main window of the program now has a "Review & Save" button, which opens up a new window where the sums for the top-level projects are displayed for any specified time period.
-The computed values can be manually modified before they are saved into a file.
+The computed values can be manually modified within the program.
+The output file has the CSV format, and contains a line for each top-project name, together with the fraction of time spent on it.

 ## 7 Feedback ##
 All feedback is much appreciated.
 Please send it to: